Please Select contact form.

 RACI (and its variant RASCI) work incredibly well for many types of business projects.
 There was one area though where a slight deviation would better serve projects and that was with product management.
 These particular teams face additional challenges as they are continually pushing forward on many levels simultaneously where strategic decision-making is needed.
 As the focus in this area is on specific individualized decision clarity, the DACI model better represents the framework to be used by product managers.

-This person serves more as a project manager but does not have approval authority as that belongs to the Approver.
+This is the project leader in the DACI model This person serves more as a project manager but does not have approval authority as that belongs to the Approver.
 An example would be a Driver who may schedule and run project meetings, assign tasks, gather ideas and distribute accordingly and maintains a record of the team’s progress.

+The Approver in the model has the final say on a specific aspect of a project.
 Any given project may have more than one Approver on the team.
 For example, a company may have two co-founders and to increase decision making velocity, one will make the decision on specific aspects.
 Ultimately with the DACI model, the fewer Approvers, the better.

+Those persons who have been identified, that may be consulted upon for their expertise, opinions or because they have a unique vantage point that would help with project decisions.
 The Driver is the one who will select Contributors and determine how they will participate or be incorporated in the decision-making process.
 As an example, the Driver would decide whether to invite a contributor to project meetings to share thoughts or gather their insights separately offline.

+Informed persons are not directly involved with the project daily operations.
+They also do not have authority over the teams’ decisions.
+This group needs to be updated though as the projects outcome will affect their own work output.
 Product management teams working on a product, might include customer support, sales & marketing, or other teams not directly involved with the project.
 This is because those departments will need to do their own planning or resource allocation based on the schedule of the products development timeline.

 Create sub-tasks of the overall project and assign them to a Driver